Grumman F4F Wildcat: Operational history

-Even before the Wildcat had been purchased by the U.S. Navy, the French Navy Aeronavale and the Royal Navy Fleet Air Arm (FAA) had ordered the Wildcat, with their own configurations, via the Anglo-French Purchasing Board.
+Even before the Wildcat had been purchased by the U.S. Navy, the French Navy's Aeronavale and the Royal Navy's Fleet Air Arm (FAA) had ordered the Wildcat, with their own configurations, via the Anglo-French Purchasing Board.

 Royal Navy

-The F4F, initially known in British service as the Martlet, was taken on by the FAA as an interim replacement for the Fairey Fulmar.
-The Fulmar was a two-seat fighter with good range but operated at a performance disadvantage against single-seater fighters.
-Navalised Supermarine Spitfires were not available because of the greater need of the Royal Air Force.
-In the European theater, its first combat victory was on Christmas Day 1940, when a land-based Martlet destroyed a Junkers Ju 88 bomber over the Scapa Flow naval base.
+The Martlet was taken on by the FAA as a single-seat, high-performance fighter to supplement the Fairey Fulmar in carrier service.
+The Fulmar was a two-seat fighter with good range, but it operated at a performance disadvantage against single-seat fighters.
+The Royal Navy decided it needed single-seat fighters to go with their two-seaters, but because, in 1940, every modern single-seater that could be produced domestically (Hawker Hurricanes and Supermarine Spitfires) was needed by the Royal Air Force. for service against German bombers, the Grumman plane was adopted by the Fleet Air Arm as soon as it became available.
+The first types received, the Martlet I and Martlet II, were aircraft diverted from French and Greek orders after those countries were overrun by the Axis powers in 1940 and 1941, respectively.
+Martlet Is were used for training and the defense of naval bases, with the type's first combat victory coming on Christmas Day 1940, when a land-based Martlet destroyed a Junkers Ju 88 bomber over the Scapa Flow naval base.
 This was the first combat victory by a US-built fighter in British service in World War II.